ElfSundae/AVDemo/README.md

 Note: The sample has been developed for iPhones 4S and above/iPods with 4-inch display and iPads.
 These developed transitions are not supported on simulator.

+###AVCompositionDebugVieweriOS

+This sample application has an AVCompositionDebugView which presents a visual description of the underlying AVComposition, AVVideoComposition and AVAudioMix objects which form the composition made using two clips, adding a cross fade transition in between and audio ramps to the two audio tracks.
+The visualization provided by the sample can be used as a debugging tool to discover issues with an incorrect composition/video composition.
+For example: a break in video composition would render black frames to screen, which can easily be detected using the visualization in the sample.

 ###AVMovieExporter

 This universal sample application reads movie files from the asset and media library then